 You may have assumed that the Financial Advisor you've relied on always had your best interests at heart.
 But is that in fact the case?
 And to what extent are they so obligated?

 Taking control of your financial future is a wonderful thing.
 Having realistic expectations for future growth, selecting the proper investments, understanding the purpose of each holding in your portfolio (rather than chasing what worked yesterday), and preventing oft-repeated investor behaviour from eroding that financial future is essential.
 For myriad reasons, however, the need to protect and grow one’s wealth in conjunction with a professional, rather than on one’s own, is a necessity.
 The question is, how do you choose the right Advisor?
 How do you assess credibility, ethics, track record, and process?
+For many years, we here at The Kaufman Group have conducted ourselves according to the highest possible standards.
+The strong history of our practice and our many happy clients are a testament to that fact.
 Recently, there has been a flurry of activity, both the in US and in Canada, around regulating the conduct of professional Advisors, with the goal of increasing investor protection.
 Scandals from Madoff to First Leaside show that there is a need for this, and we are very happy to see it, as it will lead to the betterment of our entire industry.
-As our clients and friends, it is important that you understand what changes are being proposed, how we made the decision years ago to conduct ourselves using the absolute highest standard of ethical and moral values, and how we distinguished ourselves in that respect.
+As our clients and friends, it is important that you understand what changes are being proposed, how we made the decision years ago to conduct ourselves using the absolute highest standard of ethical and moral values, and how we distinguish ourselves in that respect.
 Let’s discuss:

 In the USA: The US Department of Labor (DOL) recently issued the “Fiduciary Rule” (i), which requires Advisors who advise on retirement assets (IRAs, 401Ks, etc.) to govern themselves by the standard of a Fiduciary (as defined under ERISA) (ii).
 Previously, most advisors were only held to the lower “Suitability Standard”; the distinction between the two is very important for clients to understand.
 The Suitability Standard only requires that an investment product or security be "suitable" for a client.
 While this, too, mandates making recommendations that are consistent with the best interests of the client, an Advisor has no specified duty to act in the client's best interest over his or her own.
 For example, under the suitability standard, an advisor would be able to pick a fund that paid the highest embedded commission as long as the fees weren't "excessive”.
 The Fiduciary Standard takes the Suitability Standard a step further and stipulates that an advisor must place his or her interests below that of the client, and display a duty of loyalty, prudence, and care.
 A fiduciary must avoid conflicts of interest and is prohibited from taking unfair advantage of a client's trust.
 Under the Fiduciary Standard, an Advisor is obligated—not just ethically and morally—but legally—to act in the best interest of the client above all else.
 President Obama touts this as a tremendous step forward in terms of protecting investors (iii).
 However, the final version of the Rule that was handed down is a watered-down, conciliatory, collection of half-measures (iv) that blunted the teeth of many of the originally intended concepts (v), among them, restrictions on proprietary products, and an immediate effective date.
 It also only applies to retirement accounts; a significant limitation.
 However, the creation of the Fiduciary Rule is unquestionably a step forward (vi) if not entirely based on its prima facie merits, than at least for bringing the conversation to the forefront and making investors aware of some very important issues.